LarsDenBakker/web-test-runner/README.md

 ## Configuration

 We look for a `web-test-runner.config.js` file in the currently working directory.
-This should be an es module with a default export.
-It can have the following options:
+It should export an object with the following options:

 ```ts
 export interface TestRunnerConfig {